Weakly--exceptional quotient singularities

 For dimension $N=3$, the classification of finite subgroups of \slgroup{3}{\complex} is a classical result by G.~Miller, H.~Blichfeldt and L.~Dickson (see~\cite{MDB}).
-A modern exposition of this result has been made by S.~Yau and Y.~Yu (see~\cite{Yau-Yu}).
-The first main result of this paper uses the classification to obtain an explicit list of groups inducing weakly--exceptional singularities: \begin{thm} Let $G<\slgroup{3}{\complex}$ be a transitive finite subgroup.
-Then $G$ induces a weakly--exceptional singularity if and only if one of the following holds: \begin{itemize} \item $G$ is conjugate to a monomial group, that is not isomorphic to a central extension of $\left(\cyclgroup{2}\right)^{2}\rtimes\cyclgroup{3}$ or $\left(\cyclgroup{2}\right)^{2}\rtimes\symgroup{3}$. \item $G$ is conjugate to an irreducible faithful action of a central extension of one of: \begin{itemize} \item \altgroup{6}, \item Klein's simple group $\mathbb{K}_{168}$ of order $168$, \item the Hessian group $\mathbb{H}_{648}$ of order $648$, \item the normal subgroup $F_{216}\lhd\mathbb{H}_{648}$ of order $216$, \item the normal subgroup $E_{108}\lhd F_{216}$ of order $108$. \end{itemize} \end{itemize} \end{thm} \begin{rmk} This is a full classification, since a group that induces a weakly--exceptional singularity must act transitively (see Theorem~\ref{thm:WExc-trans}). \end{rmk} Section~\ref{sect:3D} of this paper is devoted to proving this theorem.
-The result settles the $3$--dimensional case, complimenting the earlier result by D.~Markushevich and Y.~Prokhorov: \begin{thm}[see~\cite{Markushevich-Prokhorov}] In the notation of Theorem~\ref{sl3:thm:main}, $G$ induces an exceptional singularity if and only if it is conjugate to an irreducible faithful action of a central extension of \altgroup{6}, $\mathbb{K}_{168}$, $\mathbb{H}_{648}$ or $F_{216}$. \end{thm}
+A modern exposition of this result has been made by S.~Yau and Y.~Yu (see~\cite[Theorem~A]{Yau-Yu}).
+A result by D.~Markushevich and Y.~Prokhorov says: \begin{thm}[see~\cite{Markushevich-Prokhorov}] The group $G$ induces an exceptional singularity if and only if $\bar{G}$ is isomorphic to \altgroup{6}, Klein's simple group $\mathbb{K}_{168}$ of size $168$, Hessian group $\mathbb{H}_{648}$ of size $648$ or its normal subgroup $F_{216}$ of size $216$. \end{thm} The first main result of this paper extends this by: \begin{thm} Let $G\subset\slgroup{3}{\complex}$ be a finite subgroup.
+Then $G$ induces a weakly-exceptional but not an exceptional singularity if and only if one of the following holds: \begin{itemize} \item $G$ is a monomial group, and $\bar{G}$ is not isomorphic to $\left(\cyclgroup{2}\right)^{2}\rtimes\cyclgroup{3}$ or $\left(\cyclgroup{2}\right)^{2}\rtimes\symgroup{3}$. \item $G$ is isomorphic to the normal subgroup $E_{108}\lhd F_{216}$ of size $108$. \end{itemize} \end{thm} Section~\ref{sect:3D} of this paper is devoted to proving this theorem.